zencyy/zenIDasg1/README.md

 User Audience, Intent, and Purpose
 Audience:
-Shoppers looking for a seamless and responsive online shopping experience.
+Shoppers looking for a seamless and responsive online shopping experience for gaming keyboard.
-Individuals of all age groups who are familiar with e-commerce platforms.
+Individuals of all age groups especially young poeople who are familiar with gaming keyboards.
 Intent and Purpose:
-The website's purpose is to provide a user-friendly and intuitive platform for browsing and purchasing products.
+The website's purpose is to provide a user-friendly and intuitive platform for browsing and purchasing gaming keyboard.
 It emphasizes ease of use with an elegant design, ensuring users can navigate effortlessly and make purchases conveniently.
 Who the Website is Catering For?
 Primary Audience: